leoDPNunes/CreativeCode-NodeAPI-Test/README.md

 # CreativeCode-NodeAPI-Challenge

-The challenge is to create an Typescript node API of User, Address, Session, JWT, Tests using an ORM to connect to Postgres.
+The challenge is to create a Typescript node API of User, Address, Session, JWT, Tests using an ORM to connect to Postgres.

-This application provides the creation, read for users, address and also the session for the user.
+This application provides the creation, read for users, address, and also the session for the user.

-- **Important** you need to create a userLogin and authenticate in order of test the address and user's routes.
+- **Important** you need to create a userLogin and authenticate to test the address and user's routes.

 ### :keyboard: Project's Setup and workaround